Robert Austin Markus: Career

 In 1974, Markus was appointed Chair of Medieval History at the University of Nottingham.
 By this time, he had established himself as leading authority on the history of the early Church.
 During his period at Nottingham, Markus contributed greatly making the Nottingham Department of Classics a leading institution in its field.
 He was President of the Ecclesiastical History Society from 1978 to 1979.

 Markus took an early retirement from the University of Nottingham in 1982.
-He would rater classify his early retirement as the best decision of his life apart from marrying his wife.
+He would later classify his early retirement as the best decision of his life apart from marrying his wife.
 He was elected a Fellow of the British Academy in 1985.
 From 1986 to 1987 he was a visiting scholar at the Institute for Advanced Study.
 He was Distinguished Visiting Professor at the Catholic University of America in 1988.
 Although retiring from university duties apart from a few guest lectures, Markus continued researching and writing.
 His The End of Ancient Christianity (1990) examined how Roman culture eroded from the time of Augustine to that of Pope Gregory the Great.
 Wolf Liebeschuetz has described The End of Ancient Christianity as Markus' masterpiece.
 It was followed by Gregory the Great and His World (1997).
 In these two studies Markus showed how the lives of these two figures intersected despite the continuing transformation of Christianity.
 From 1991 to 1995, Markus was President of the International Association of Patristic Studies.
 He was Visiting Professor at Notre Dame University in 1993.
 A festschrift, The Limits of Ancient Christianity: Essays on Late Antique Thought and Culture, was published in honor of Markus in 1999.
 Markus was appointed OBE in 2000.